-At a time when making tax-efficient investments is more important than ever – with inflation soaring, currently sitting at a three-decade high of 5.5% as of February 2022 – it’s crucial that experienced investors make the most of their ISA allowance and everything the tax-free wrapper has to offer.
+At a time when making tax-efficient investments is more important than ever – with inflation soaring, currently sitting at a four-decade high of 9% as of April 2022 – it’s crucial that experienced investors make the most of their ISA allowance and everything the tax-free wrapper has to offer.

 In order to do so, there are four key points to consider when subscribing your ISA allowance, from spreading it across multiple ISA products, through to subscribing the allowance in full each tax year (where possible).